-Hypothesis 3.4: Being exposed to the text messages has an ambiguous average impact on the amount of remittances since migrants are encouraged to save more themselves.
+Hypothesis 3.4: Being exposed to the savings reminder has an ambiguous average impact on the amount of remittances since migrants are encouraged to save more themselves.

-- Frequency of remittances - D.10 number of times HSW has sent remittances - Amount sent last time - D.11 create continuous variable by using the mean of each category - All reported values will be converted to PHP - Values of 60,001 PHP and more will be treated as 60,001 PHP
+- Frequency of remittances - E.13 number of times HSW has sent remittances - Amount sent last time - E.14 create continuous variable by using the mean of each category - All reported values will be converted to PHP - Values of 60,001 PHP and more will be treated as 60,001 PHP - Since we expect some large outliers that might have disproportionate influence on our outcomes, we will also estimate a specification with the log of remittances as outcome.